 These dogs are however not expected to improve if just left to languish in a cage.
-Whether or not your dog has had an operation, specific exercises are important in getting him stronger and in teaching him how to walk again.
-You’ll also need to help your dog with some basic activities if he can’t walk.
-He’ll need help with standing, plus sling-support whenever he’s taken out to the toilet.
+Whether or not your dog has had an operation, specific exercises are important in getting them stronger and in teaching them how to walk again.
+You’ll also need to help your dog with some basic activities if they can’t walk.
+They’ll need help with standing, plus sling-support whenever they’re taken out to the toilet.
 Nursing care for these dogs includes keeping them comfortable, cosy and clean (bedding may need frequent changes) and in some cases, bladder expression if your vet advises you to do this.

 Set up a ‘safe space’ for your dog

 Set up a safe, comfortable recovery space for your dog.
 This could be a crate if you can get hold of one big enough for your dog.
 Or it could be an open-topped pen if your dog definitely won’t jump out.
 Many dachshunds do well in an indoor pen.
 For guidance on choosing a crate or pen, click here.

 The aim of the recovery space is to prevent your dog from doing anything risky.
 Whenever your dog is outside their crate or pen, they should be on a lead or in your arms to prevent any risky dashing about.
 There’s a small risk that exuberant activity might make your dog suddenly worse.
 Over-activity also prevents any inflammation from settling down.
 Here’s a list of things to avoid:

-- Going up or down stairs or over steps (NB you should lift your dog over any doorstep or raised threshold, especially if he has short legs).
+- Going up or down stairs or over steps (lift your dog over any doorstep or raised threshold, especially if they have short legs).

 - Ball games